 Patients are always encouraged to contact their insurer to request an estimate of out-of-pocket costs based upon their specific health insurance plan.

 What is a Hospital Chargemaster?

 A hospital chargemaster is a comprehensive list of all billable services and items provided by a hospital.
-Chargemaster amounts are almost never billed to a patient or received as payment by a hospital.
-The chargemaster amounts are billed to an insurance company (payers).
-These payers then apply their reimbursement terms or contracted rates t the services that are billed.
-If a patient co-pay, co-insurance, or deductible is owed, these too are most often not based on chargemaster amounts but rather the payment terms determined by the payer.
+Chargemaster amounts are billed to an insurance company (payers).
+These payers then apply their reimbursement terms or contracted rates to the services that are billed.
+If a patient co-payment, co-insurance, or deductible is owed, these are based on the benefits and payment terms determined by the payer.

 - Your personal doctor, if he/she sees you in the hospital

 - The surgeon if a surgical procedure was done

 - A radiologist if an imaging or x-ray was performed if you had a radiology procedure, the radiologist who read your x-rays